Faces/Houses task (FHT)

 Parameters

-The following features can be tweaked (default values in parentheses):
+The following features can be tweaked (default values shown in parentheses):

 • Task instructions